Stanley Wasserman

 Stanley Wasserman (born August 29, 1951) is an American statistician and prior to retirement was the Rudy Professor of Statistics, Psychology, and Sociology at Indiana University Bloomington and the Academic Supervisor of the International laboratory for Applied Network Research at Moscow's National Research University – Higher School of Economics (since 2014).
-He is known for his work on social network analysis, mathematical sociology, network science and multidimensional network.
+He is known for his work on social network analysis, mathematical sociology, network science and multidimensional networks.
 In 2017 Wasserman launched the Master's program 'Applied statistics with Network Analysis' at National Research University – Higher School of Economics.

 Biography

 Born in Louisville, Kentucky, Wasserman obtained his BSc in economics from the University of Pennsylvania in 1973, as well as his MA in Business & Applied Economics.
 He then moved to Harvard University, where he obtained his MA in Statistics in 1974, and his PhD in Statistics in 1977 with the thesis, entitled "Stochastic Models for Directed Graphs" under supervision of Frederick Mosteller.

 Wasserman started his career in 1974 at the National Bureau of Economics Research as Research Assistant and System Consultant in Statistics.
 After a year as an instructor at Harvard University, and as a Visiting Instructor at Carnegie-Mellon University, he started in 1977 as assistant professor at the University of Minnesota.
 In 1982 he moved to the University of Illinois at Urbana–Champaign, where he was appointed associate professor and in 1988 Professor of Psychology, Statistics, and Sociology.
 Beginning in 2004 he served as the James H. Rudy Professor of Statistics, Psychology, and Sociology at Indiana University in Bloomington.

 Wasserman was awarded the J. Parker Bursk Memorial Award in 1973 while at the University of Pennsylvania.
 He was elected Fellow of the American Statistical Association in 1991, and Fellow of the American Association for the Advancement of Science in 1996.